-This lecture note will introduce the first complexity measure coming from the computional world.
+This lecture note will introduce the first complexity measure coming from the computational world.
 The complexity measure is called decision tree complexity and is arguably the simplest measure for a Boolean function.
 In particular, there are concrete techniques and results about lower bounds on this complexity measure (as opposed to circuit complexity).

 We will introduce decision trees complexity measure, see some examples and construct lower bounds in the first section.
-The same measure can be studied in the randomized computational model as well as in quantum computing.
-In quantum computing, it is known as quantum query complexity.
-We will discuss the notion of algorithms in these computational paradigms and extend the definition of decision tree to these domains.
+The same measure can be studied in the randomized computational model.
+These measures are also known as deterministic query complexity and randomized query complexity respectively.